unageek/inari/src/_docs/intro.md

 where $𝒚_{dy} = 𝒇(𝒙\_{dx})$.

-Any interval decorated with $\ill$ is called _NaI_ (_Not an Interval_).
-NaI is produced by an invalid construction of a (decorated) interval, and it is propagated through calculations.
+Any interval decorated with $\ill$ is said to be _NaI_ (_Not an Interval_).
+A NaI is produced by an invalid construction of a (decorated) interval, and it is propagated through calculations.

 In all functions in the crate, unless otherwise mentioned, $d$ in the above statement is chosen to be the _strongest decoration_ for $(f, 𝒙, 𝒚)$: